HistoricalChristianFaith/Writings-Database/Commodian/Song Of Two Peoples.md

 This hope is to be hoped for by us: to enjoy everlasting things.
 Not such, which quickly changes our joys.
 Although riches are before your eyes to be enjoyed, you are excluded from them by the frailty of substituted death; if you persevere, you yourself shrink in living, or if your health is bad, why should your life be spared?
 Torture is everything in which we live in this age; hence our hope must be sought in the future: God urges us to this, the law urges us to this, the passion of Christ urges us to this, that we may believe that we will rise again in the new world.
-Thus the law of God proclaims: when the Highest became lowly, Hell gave way, so that Adam might be lifted from Death; the Lord, mindful of his own creation, descended into the tomb, and thus through hidden power, he annulled the strength of Death.
+Thus the law of God proclaims: when the Highest became lowly, Hell gave way, so that Adam might be lifted from Death; the Lord, having mercy on his own creation, descended into the tomb, and thus through hidden power, he nullified the power of Death.
 The Lord crept up, concealed from the old robber, and He allowed Himself to suffer, in order to cast him down more completely.
-That man, indeed, bold and always fierce as an enemy, while he hopes to rage against a man, is conquered by the highest.
+That one, indeed, bold and always cruel like an enemy, while he hoped to rage against a man, was conquered by the Highest.
-Through which (thing) previously the evil (one) had overthrown/humbled mankind to death, (he was) conquered by/from that very (thing); from where life proceeds to us.
+By that thing through which the evil one had previously brought man down to death, he himself was overcome; from there comes forth life for us.
 After sampling the apple, Adam was ordered to depart and die; And from his sin, we all die likewise and the same.
 But again the Lord said: If he shall take of the tree of life, he shall live for ever, being honest.
 Death was on the tree and life was hidden in the tree, on which God hung the Lord, the discoverer of our life.